Meet the artist

-Whimpering about the creative pain I was destined to experience designing the pages of Aching Beauty, as I walked into a local Toronto shop.
-Charlyne, whom I met before, overheard my whine and announced she could help.
-"It'll take me an hour or so," she said.
-The time it took to design the book, with me looking over her shoulder munching on cookies and chocolate, was closer to six days.
+I was destined for agony designing the pages for Aching Beauty.
+Or so I thought.
+Walking into a general store, whimpering, Charlyne, whom I met before at this spot, overheard my whine and announced she could help, "It'll take me an hour or so".
+The time and energy to design the book, with me looking over her shoulder munching on cookies and chocolate, took closer to six days.

-Yet, she remained calm and in control, a steadiness likely stemming from her Swiss roots out of Geneva, where she's from.
-Now living and working in Toronto as the studio director for YM Inc, she shoots campaigns for Urban Planet, Urban Kids, Sirens, Stitches, Charlotte Russe and Mandee.
+Yet she remained calm and in control, a steadiness for excellence stemming from her Swiss roots out of Geneva, where she's from.
+Now living and working in Toronto as the studio director for YM Inc, shooting campaigns for Urban Planet, Urban Kids, Sirens, Stitches, Charlotte Russe and Mandee.
 Honed her creative-eye while studying photography in San Francisco.
 And formed her career in New York with her photography seen on billboards in Time Square.

-I sit down with Charlyne to find out that natural light charges her creativity.
+I sat down with Charlyne to find out natural light charges her creativity.
 Singing out her favourite tune is therapy she can move to.
 And while most of us turn to an ordinary Hallmark card to express our love, she prefers photo collages over words, and through food.

 What habit do you wake up to that you can't live without?